Designing for engagement

 -

-Educate decision-makers
+Educate C-suite decision-makers

 However, analytics revealed a problem: